Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 git add <filename1> <filename2> <filename3>
 ```

-If all files in the Working Directory need to be tracked, this syntax can be used, which should be run at the root directory:
+If all files in the working directory need to be tracked, this syntax can be used, which should be run at the root directory:

 ```bash
 git add .